Azure/bicep-types-az/generated/machinelearningservices/microsoft.machinelearningservices/2021-07-01/types.md

 * **Discriminator**: computeType

 ### Base Properties

 ### AksComputeSecrets
 #### Properties
+* **adminKubeConfig**: string: Content of kubeconfig file that can be used to connect to the Kubernetes cluster.
 * **computeType**: 'AKS' (Required): The type of compute
+* **imagePullSecretName**: string: Image registry pull secret.
+* **userKubeConfig**: string: Content of kubeconfig file that can be used to connect to the Kubernetes cluster.

 ### DatabricksComputeSecrets
 #### Properties
 * **computeType**: 'Databricks' (Required): The type of compute
+* **databricksAccessToken**: string: access token for databricks account.

 ### VirtualMachineSecrets
 #### Properties